 Treatment for an ischemic stroke includes a clot-busting drug called tPA (tissue plasminogen activator).
 It can help people recover with little or no disability.
 But it must be given within three hours of having a stroke, or within 4.5 hours for certain patients, according to the ASA—and if it's given to anyone having what's known as a hemorrhagic stroke, it can actually be dangerous.

 Consequently, it's crucial to know the general warning signs of a stroke so that anyone having one can be quickly evaluated and properly treated.

 This type of stroke happens when a weakened artery in the brain bursts and blood seeps into the surrounding tissue.
 This both disrupts blood supply to the brain and upsets the delicate chemical balance brain cells need to function.

 Hemorrhagic strokes can occur in several ways.
 For example:

 - Blood may leak into the brain itself.
 This usually occurs because of damage to arteries caused by atherosclerosis.

 - Blood may spill into the space surrounding the brain.
 This typically occurs because of a ruptured aneurysm.

-Since hemorrhagic strokes are especially likely to be life-threatening, immediate treatment is essential.
+Because hemorrhagic strokes are especially likely to be life-threatening, immediate treatment is essential.
 Treatment will focus on stopping the bleeding and easing any pressure that has built up inside the head.